 What is relationship abuse?

-Relationship Abuse can be defined as a pattern of behavior in any relationship that is used to gain or maintain power and control over an intimate partner.
-Abuse is physical, sexual, emotional, economic or psychological actions or threats of actions that influence another person.
-This includes any behaviors that frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, injure or wound someone.
+Relationship Abuse can be defined a pattern of behavior in any relationship (whether familial, romantic, intimate, friendship, etc.) that is used to gain or maintain power and control over another person.
+Abuse can be physical, sexual, emotional, verbal, economic or psychological actions or threats of actions that influence another person.
+This includes any behaviors that may frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, injure or wound someone.

-You may be in an emotionally abusive relationship if your partner:
+You may be in an emotionally abusive relationship if your partner/family member/friend: